 Depending on your weight, size and fitness regime you should take between 500 and 3,000 mg per day (that’s equivalent to 0.5-3 grams).
 The best time to take this supplement is with a meal that contains both carbohydrates and protein.
 This also applies to some of the other forms available, such as propionyl-l-carnitine and l-carnintine l- tartrate.

 On the other hand, the form of l-carnitine called acetyl-l-carnitine is more readily absorbed by the muscles, brain and intestines when taken alone without food.
-This type of l-carnitine works well when taken along with other healthy fat burners such as green tea, green superfood powder, or other fat burning plant foods.
+This type of l-carnitine works well when taken along with other healthy fat burners such as green tea, potent superfood powders, or other metabolism boosting foods.

 Acetyl-l-carnitine (the most common type used in the fitness industry) is more readily absorbed by the muscles, brain and intestines.
 This type is able to cross the blood-brain barrier for the synthesis of acetylcholine (one of the brains primary neurotransmitters) and should be taken alone without food.